Online Addiction & Substance Abuse Bachelor’s Degree Programs

 Graduates discover a variety of new opportunities open to them.
 For example, the curriculum satisfies the academic requirements necessary to sit for the national certification commission for addiction professionals (NCC AP) and national certified addiction counselor, levels I and II (NCAC I & II) certification exams.
 Prospective students should note that these certification exams also have non-academic requirements that must be met before they will be eligible to sit for these exams.

-After completing the program requirements, some graduates may also be able to obtain the national certified peer recovery support specialist (NCPRSS) certification.
+After completing program requirements, some graduates may also be able to obtain the national certified peer recovery support specialist (NCPRSS) certification.
 Finally, students of the bachelor’s program may simultaneously participate in Purdue’s accelerated master’s degree program while completing their undergraduate curriculum.
 Such accelerated programs allow individuals to complete their education in a shorter time and with a smaller investment than they would make when completing degrees separately.

 Southern New Hampshire University